ambitus/pyracf/user/standard/extract.md

   The **z/OS userid** to extract segment data from.

 * `segments`<br>
-  A dictionary of segments to extract.
-Each segment must be a boolean value where `True` indicates that the segment should be extracted and `False` indicates that the segment should not be extracted.
-Any segments omitted from the dictionary will not be extracted.
+  A list of segments to extract.
+Any segments omitted from the list will not be extracted.
 The base sgement is included always.

 * `profile_only`<br>
   When set to `True`, only the extracted profile will be returned instead of returning the entire **Security Result dictionary**.